 What is the Wicksteed Charitable Trust?

-Charles Wicksteed here again!
-I thought I’d tell you about the Wicksteed Charitable Trust.
-The original Wicksteed Trust was set up in 1916 to carry on my work after I’d gone.
+The original Wicksteed Trust was set up in 1916 to carry on Charles’ work.

 - Providing free access to open spaces conducive to health.
 These open spaces comprise gardens, an arboretum and parkland at Wicksteed Park.